Zeegaths/Degen-Token/README.md

 Change directory to your project file: cd projectname Install all dependencies: npm install
-Compile the contract using Hardhat: npx hardhat compile Run the deployment script: npx hardhat run scripts/deploy.js —-network fuji Verify the contract on snowtrace: npx hardhat verify --network fuji contract address Interact with the deployed contract through transactions such as transfers, minting, and burning.
+Compile the contract using Hardhat: npx hardhat compile Run the deployment script: npx hardhat run scripts/deploy.js --network fuji Verify the contract on snowtrace: npx hardhat verify --network fuji contract address Interact with the deployed contract through transactions such as transfers, minting, and burning.